Top Contactless Payment Apps for Small Businesses

 Venmo for Business Profiles is not currently available for sole proprietors without an invitation, though larger businesses can sign up for accounts now.
 The transactions are smooth for the customer, and do not have any associated fees for sending or receiving money.
 However, similar to PayPal, Venmo in-store contactless transactions are done with a QR code, which requires the staff to be trained in accepting these transactions and for the users to input the payment amount manually.

 For businesses without a POS system, Venmo transactions can be a feasible way to accept payments without contact.

 The best contactless payment app for any business depends on the business structure, customer base and how the business is already accepting payments.

 For businesses with POS systems, Apple Pay and Google Pay provide easy options for accepting contactless payments without major changes for the customer or business.

 For companies without a POS, PayPal, and Venmo provide options for accepting cashless, contactless transactions in a way that is easy for the customer, but may require some training for the staff.

-In either case, the growth of contactless payments and lasting effects of the pandemic mean that most businesses that accept in-store transactions should consider their options for these very prevalent commerce solutions.
+In either case, the growth of contactless payments means that most businesses that accept in-store transactions should consider their options for these very prevalent commerce solutions.